pvdb/git-semaphore/README.md

     }
     $ _

-The `git semaphore --internals` command adds the internal settings to the settings hash.
+The `git semaphore --internals` command adds all internal settings to the above settings hash.

 ## Available commands

-> ⚠️ all of the below examples need to be run from within a git repository ⚠️
+> ⚠️ all of the below examples need to be run from within a git repository that follows the "full name" convention documented above ⚠️

 ### list the Semaphore settings